Volkswagen Schwimmwagen: Technology

 When crossing a body of water a screw propeller could be lowered down from the rear deck/engine cover.
 When in place a simple coupling provided drive straight from an extension of the engine's crankshaft.
 This meant that screw propulsion always drove forward.
 The Schwimmwagen had a top speed of 6 mph in the water.
 For reversing in the water there was the choice of using the standard equipment paddle or running the land drive in reverse, allowing the wheel-rotation to slowly take the vehicle back.
 The front wheels doubled up as rudders, so steering was done with the steering wheel both on land and on water.
-The Schwimmwagen could also be steered by the passengers using the aforementioned paddles.
+The Schwimmwagen could also be steered by the passengers using the paddle(s).